bt402/data_analysis/README.md

 interactions_between_nodes(user_id_a, user_id_b)
 	'''
-	Takes in the numerical ID of two nodes, which we want to get the interactions between Returns two dictionaries, which acct as a timeline for the two users, and the actions they took at each time step
+	Takes in the numerical ID of two nodes, which we want to get the interactions between Returns two dictionaries, which act as a timeline for the two users, and the actions they took at each time step
 	:return: dict_a, dict_b
 	'''
 	return node_a_actions, node_b_actions